 The goal of this robot was to see how effective a unibody CNC’d frame would be on a battlebot.
 Most frames seem to break at the joints, so removing joints should theoretically make for a stronger battlebot.
 The second, hidden goal was to see how “easily” a CNC’d robot could be made.
 There are only two unique CNC’d parts on this robot due to symmetry, and each one only needs ops from two sides.

-I started this project two days before MassD as a divertion from endless schoolwork, so the “laziness” aspect was definitely necessary.
+I started this project two days before MassD as a diversion from endless schoolwork, so the “easiness” aspect was definitely necessary.